Manage Image Presets managing-image-presets

 • Thumbnail sizes for videos are configured in the FFmpeg thumbnails step, in the Process tab under Arguments.

-To configure image thumbnail size:
+To configure the image thumbnail size:

 1. Navigate to Tools > Workflow > Models > DAM Update Asset > Edit.